cmdcolin/cmdcolin.github.io/_posts/2021-07-27-npm-dependencies.md

   yarn.lock file but will not update what is in your package.json?

-- Did you realize that this means that if you depend on the results of running `yarn upgrade` e.g. it gave you a bugfix, you will be shipping buggy code to consumers of your library?
+- Did you realize that this means that if you depend on the results of running `yarn upgrade` e.g. it gave you a bugfix, you could be shipping buggy code to consumers of your library?

 Just something to be aware of!
 You can always ride the dragon and accept these